binqing/code_path_homework/README.md

 ### 2. (Required) WordPress 2.5-4.6 - Authenticated Stored Cross-Site Scripting via Image Filename

 - [ ] Summary: In WordPress before 4.6.1, the media_handle_upload function in wp-admin/includes/media.php has a Cross-Site Scripting (XSS)
                vulnerability.
-It allows remote attackers to inject arbitrary web script or HTML by tricking an administratori nto uploading an image file that has a crafted filename.
+It allows remote attackers to inject arbitrary web script or HTML by tricking an administrator into uploading an image file that has a crafted filename.
   - Vulnerability types: XSS
   - Tested in version: 4.2